 You can make an easy paper booklet from 1 sheet of rectangular paper / A4 paper.
 This kirigami book is a great little DIY project to make with kids!

 We will be using origami folding techniques to divide the paper into 16 sections, and then cutting along certain folds to end up with a 9 page paper booklet.
-Kirigami is a art form related to origami, where you cut the paper.
+Kirigami is an art form related to origami, where you cut the paper.

 You may want to use some glue at the end to make it more secure.

 There are endless ways that this little paper book can be used, some examples include:

 - Make a handmade book instead of a greeting card, decorating it for a special occasion.
 This can be a very personal, elaborate, and fun way to give someone a special gift that they will hold on to and cherish.

 - Use this little Kirigami book to make a flip book with little moving animations.

-Make a miniature book for your child's dolls!
+- Make a miniature book for your child's dolls.
 There are many lovely techniques to make antique style miniature books.

 You can use any size paper, even square.
 If you do use square paper, the book will turn out square, too.

 Start with your rectangular paper, with the colour you don't want to see, facing up.